 The problem, however, is that lossless techniques involve huge amounts of data and are technically quite demanding.
 Thus, they require expensive equipment.

 Most video and audio compression techniques eliminate

-data to some degree to make recording and transmission technically
+data to some degree to make recording and transmission technically easier.

-the term lossy compression is used.
+compression is used.

 If you start out with 100 bits of data and compress it to 50 bits, you have a 2:1 compression ratio.
 If you can reduce the original data to 25 bits, you now have a 4:1 compression ratio.

 You can easily use a 2:1 compression with video without noticing any loss in quality.
 In fact, you can even compress video to 10:1 without noticing a significant difference -- and, in the process, of course, you can record the data in 1/10 the space.